-Madrid has been one of the epicenters of western art for centuries and is now home to world-class museums and culture.
+Madrid has been one of the epicenters of Western art in Europe for centuries and is now home to world-class museums, culture, architecture, monuments, and other attractions.

-While exploring this city, you will navigate through the city’s fascinating history from its foundation as a Moorish town to its modern and vibrant current state.
+While exploring the Spanish capital, you will navigate through the city’s fascinating history from its foundation as a Moorish town to its modern and vibrant current state.

-Below is a calendar of some of the great free walking tours available in Madrid.
+Below is a calendar of some of the great free walking tours led by locals that are available in Madrid.
 Click on the entry below to expand the listing for more details.

 Take a walking tour and become a Madrileño for a day, because in the words of the great writer Calderón de la Barca: “Madrid is everyone’s homeland…”

-This model of tours is pay-what-you-wish, meaning you can pay your guide what you think the tour was worth, or what you could afford after your walk is over.
+This model of tours is pay-what-you-wish, meaning you can pay your local guides what you think the tour was worth, or what you could afford after your walk is over.

-According to online reviews, most guests pay between €5 to €20 per person for a tour well done.
+According to online reviews, most tourists pay between €5 to €20 per person for free walking tours Madrid style.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.

-There are several free walking tours that take you through the most historic neighborhoods in Madrid, providing a closer look at notable landmarks and explaining what life was like during medieval times.
+Several free walking tours take you through the most historic neighborhoods in Madrid, providing a closer look at notable landmarks and explaining what life was like during medieval times.

 While you can expect to learn some history on these outings, you’ll also receive tips about the best places to visit, great restaurants in the area, and more.